ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

 The Stats tab
 '''''''''''''

 Click "Model setup wizard", leave it on the default option of "single group average", and click "Process".
+Make sure the top drop-down menu it set to 'Mixed Effects: FLAME 1.'
 That's it!
 Hit "Go" to run the analysis.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_secondlevel/group-feat-stats.png